fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-5-29-singapore-bill-splitting.md

 ---
 layout: post
-title:  "Singlish in Singapore: Top Words and Phrases Explained"
+title:  "Should You Split the Bill?
+Best Etiquette and Apps in Singapore 2025"
-categories: [Singapore, education, society]
+categories: [Singapore, society]
 image: assets/images/bill.webp
 ---